Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Results and Discussion

-When we replace \texttt{PL18} with \texttt{SPT} as the baseline (see Table~\ref{tab:spt_cut}), we see that the comparisons between BAO data sets and the effect of addition of \texttt{PP} are qualitatively the same; however, the values of the parameters change considerably between these different CMB data sets.
 We observe that for the \texttt{SPT+WMAP+eBOSS} combination, the mean value of $H_0$ is noticeably lower compared to the corresponding result with \texttt{PL18}.
-In this case too, however, replacing eBOSS with DESI leads to a significant shift of the Hubble constant towards higher values, with $H_0 = 71.0^{+1.8}_{-3.2}$ km/s/Mpc, in agreement with local measurements within $1\sigma$, along with a correspondingly lower matter density.
-Moreover, as in the results with \texttt{PL18}, the addition of \texttt{PP} shifts all parameters back toward $\Lambda$CDM-like values.
+However, replacing eBOSS with DESI leads to a significant shift of the Hubble constant towards higher values, with $H_0 = 71.0^{+1.8}_{-3.2}$ km/s/Mpc, in agreement with local measurements with $1.56\sigma$ deviations as compared to $\sim5\sigma$ for the $\Lambda$CDM case, along with a correspondingly lower matter density.
+Moreover, as in the results with \texttt{PL18}, the addition of \texttt{PP} improves the constraints on $\alpha,\beta$, slightly deviating from $\alpha,\beta=0$ ($\Lambda$CDM).
+It also increases the preference for the ODE model over $\Lambda$CDM, in both the filtered and the full-prior cases, as one can see from the bayesian evidence values in Tables \ref{tab:spt_cut}, \ref{tab:sptfull}, \ref{tab:pl18_cut} and \ref{tab:pl18full}.
+However, such preference is not substantial when \texttt{SPT} is used instead of \texttt{Planck} as the CMB benchmark dataset, with the former case showing only slightly positive bayesian evidence values when \texttt{SPT} CMB data are used alongside the Pantheon+ supernovae measurements.

 Different behaviors are observed when analyzing the model with the full priors.
 As shown in Tables \ref{tab:sptfull} and~\ref{tab:pl18full}, $\beta$ consistently prefers a mean value in the negative region, with the 68$\%$ CL for the \texttt{SPT+WMAP+DESI} case being negative, and the \texttt{PL18+DESI} case having an upper bound of $-2.12$.
 Hence, we see that the post-filtering forces the $\beta$ values to be larger.
 One could expect, in parallel, that post-filtering would shift the $a_m$ constraints to lower values by dropping the $a_m>1$ samples in the chain.
-However, in contrast, the favored values of $a_m$ are smaller for the full-prior, resulting in only an upper limit when DESI data are used with Planck.
+However, in contrast, the favored values of $a_m$ are smaller for the full-prior, resulting in an upper limit when DESI data are used with Planck.
 This is due to the correlations between $\{\alpha,\beta,a_m\}$.
-Finally, although $\alpha$ appears to have significantly larger uncertainties, Fig.~\ref{fig:full} shows that its posterior is bimodal around zero for the DESI data, with the peak for the negative values corresponding to a larger probability.
+Finally, although $\alpha$ appears to have significantly larger uncertainties, Fig.~\ref{fig:full} shows that its posterior is bimodal around zero for the any dataset combination including \texttt{PP} (except for the \texttt{SPT+WMAP+eBOSS+PP} case), with the peak for the negative values corresponding to a larger probability.